 There are several attractive chateaux and grounds worth a visit, for example the nearby Chateau de la Roche-Courbon.

-So glad that everyone enjoyed their stay at Chez Guerin.
-Thank you for a generous review.
-Andrew & Kathie
+So glad everyone enjoyed their holiday at Chez Guerin.
+Thank you for this positive review.

 The cottage was in good order, clean, and ready.
 It was as described and was ideal for our holiday.
 Despite the very hot weather we were able to keep the downstairs cool and made plenty of use of the very nice pool attached to the house.
 The location is very pleasant and quiet and the garden keeps the sun all day and evening, meaning a great deal of time is spent outdoors.

 The house is well stocked with books, local guides, DVDs and telly if needed, plus plenty of pool toys for children.
 There is a built in and portable BBQ, but for our week it was too hot for us to make use of.

 There are various interesting places to visit, we managed Ile d'Aix via the ferry from Fouras, a lovely small island, the sea front at Chatelaillon-Plage ( delightful old seaside style resort) to Angoulins on our bikes, as well as the Isle d'Oleron, again on our bikes.

 Although there are no shops, bars etc in the village, there is a good Super U at Saint Savinien, as well as a lovely kiosk on the river near the campsite and lake (with model ships you can drive - we saw a Scottish & French car ferry, a Mississippi steamer amongst others).
 Saintes is well worth a visit, Cognac is not far away, as is Bordeaux and Saint Emilion.

 All in all it is a lovely area to visit and Chez Guerin is an excellent place to stay and enjoy.

 We stayed in July 2019.